Heart valve care in Salt Lake City, Utah

 Your heart's job is to pump blood through your body.
 That job starts with pumping blood through the heart itself.
-Inside your heart, blood passes through a series of one-way gates called VALVES.
+Inside your heart, blood passes through a series of one-way gates called valves.
 If a valve works poorly, not enough blood moves forward.
-A problem heart valve may not open wide enough, not close tightly enough, or both.
-In any case, not enough blood gets sent out to the body.
-This causes the symptoms you feel.

-When a valve doesn't open all the way, the problem is called stenosis.
+- Problems opening (stenosis): When a valve doesn't open all the way, the problem is called stenosis.
 The leaflets may be stuck together or too stiff to open fully.
 When the valve doesn't open fully, blood has to flow through a smaller opening.
-So the heart muscle has to work harder to push the blood through the valve.
+So, the heart muscle has to work harder to push the blood through the valve.

-When a valve doesn't close tightly enough, the problem is called regurgitation or insufficiency.
+- Problems closing (regurgitation): When a valve doesn't close tightly enough, the problem is called regurgitation or insufficiency.
 The valve itself may be described as leaky.
 Leaflets may fit together poorly.
-Or the structures that support them may be torn.
+Or, the structures that support them may be torn.
 Some blood leaks through the valve back into the chamber it just left.
-So the heart has to move that blood twice.
+So, the heart has to move that blood twice.

 Men and women of any age can have heart valve trouble.
-You may have been born with a problem valve.
-Or a valve may have worn out as you've aged.
+You may have been born with a problem valve, or a valve may have worn out as you've aged.
 It may not be possible to pinpoint what caused your valve problem, but common causes include:

 - Buildup of calcium or scar tissue on a valve